How to Open a Business Checking Account Online with No ChexSystems

 2. Woodforest National Bank

-Woodforest National Bank started as a community bank, but it has grown by leaps and bounds in recent years.
+Woodforest National Bank started as a community bank, but it has grown by leaps and bounds.
 The bank has more than 760 branches in 17 different states, along with online offerings to go with it.
-If you live in one of those states, you can open an account and combine online banking with what you can do at a local branch.
+If you live in one of those states, you can open a business checking account and combine online banking with what you can do at a local branch.

 Although Woodforest does have a second chance account, it doesn’t come with the amenities you’ll get from some online-only options.
 Woodforest charges a monthly fee, as well as an account setup fee and a fee for overdrafts.